 The business case

-- A reduction in the requirement for employees to carry out work of a particular kind.
+- If there is a reduced requirement for employees to carry out work of a particular kind.

-Total and temporary closures
+Total versus temporary closures

 The ‘total closure’ scenario is self-explanatory.
 If a business is due to close completely, then that will amount to a redundancy situation.
 Here there is no issue about pooling, selection, or alternative employment, as it’s likely everyone will be made redundant.